| Drilling Down Newsletter # 16 -

 forward.
 It always does when I do speaking work, so I don't see

+why it would not work here in the newsletter.
 There are three main activities in a successful High ROI Customer

 Marketing program: Measure, Manage, and Maximize.
 We'll tackle